 A registered sex offender is a person who was convicted of a sex-related crime.
-As part of the person's sentence, the government requires them to register in their county or state of residence as a sex offender.
-Sex offender registries generally include the offender's address, physical appearance, and crimes for which they're required to register.
+As part of the person's sentence, they must register in a public registry.
+Sex offender registries usually include the person’s address, physical appearance, and crimes that caused their registration.

-All states in the United States require individuals convicted of certain sex crimes to register for a defined period of time.
-People convicted of more violent or serious crimes typically must remain on the registry for longer periods.
-While on the registry, some sex offenders are required to update their address every year or each time they move.
+Every state in the United States (US) registers individuals convicted of certain sex crimes for a period of time.
+People convicted of more serious crimes typically must remain on the registry for longer.
+Governments require that people on the registry update their address every year or each time they move.

-To be a registered sex offender, a person must meet the conditions below:
+To be a registered sex offender, a person must have the characteristics below:

-- Have a sentencing requirement of registering as a sex offender in their state or county of residence
+- A sentencing requirement to register as a sex offender in the person's state or county

-- Register as a sex offender, usually through the sheriff’s department in the person’s county of residence
+- An entry in the sex offender registry, usually through the sheriff’s department in the person’s county

-Checkr searches sex offender registries from all 50 states, the District of Columbia, and tribal territories of the United States.
+Checkr searches sex offender registries from every US state, the District of Columbia, and tribal territories.
 Checkr’s sex offender registry search includes all public registries nationwide.
-The search results include offenses and personal identifiers, such as birth date.
+Search results include offenses and personally identifying information, such as birth date.
 Checkr confirms results using national and state sources, including the National Sex Offender Public Website (NSOPW).

-The Checkr Quality Assurance (QA) team receives potential sex offender records and conducts additional review before Checkr reports this information.
-This review may include additional confirmation using the NSOPW and state-specific sex offender registries.
+The Checkr Quality Assurance (QA) team reviews potential sex offender records before reporting them to you.
+This review might include additional confirmation using the NSOPW and state-specific sex offender registries.

 - Full name

 - Social Security number (SSN)